paulhibbitts/demo-cmpt-363/pages/03.182/course.md

 hide_from_course_list: false
 ---

-The Course Hub for CMPT-363 User Interface Design, Summer 2018
+The Course Hub for CMPT-363 User Interface Design, archived from the Summer of 2018